jenseng/formdata-submitter-polyfill/README.md

 });
 ```

-These `FormData` entries are equivalent to the form data set constructed an equivalent native form submissions.
+These `FormData` objects are equivalent to the form data set constructed by equivalent native form submissions.

 If you also need to polyfill the `submitter` property of the `SubmitEvent`, consider using the [`event-submitter-polyfill`](https://www.npmjs.com/package/event-submitter-polyfill) package alongside this one.